DE-FUE-CTO-COMMUNITY/simpleEAM/README.md

 ## 🤝 Contributing

-1. Fork das Repository
+1. Fork the repository
-2. Erstelle einen Feature-Branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Committe deine Änderungen (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push zum Branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Öffne eine Pull Request
+5. Open a Pull Request

-## 📄 Lizenz
+## 📄 License

-Dieses Projekt steht unter der MIT-Lizenz.
-Copyright (c) 2025 Atos.
-Siehe [LICENSE](LICENSE) Datei für Details.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- Erstellt mit GitHub Copilot Agent-Modus
+- Created with GitHub Copilot Agent mode
-- Material-UI für die UI-Komponenten
+- Material-UI for UI components
-- Neo4j für die Graphdatenbank
+- Neo4j for graph database
-- Excalidraw für die Diagramm-Funktionalität
+- Excalidraw for diagram functionality